FerasHamam/Bash-Scripts/README.md

     ```
     y is the script name

-3. Run the following in Terminal or CMD
+3. Run the following in Terminal
    ```sh
    ./x.sh -h
    ```